tsedio/tsed/integration/typeorm/readme.md

 # Ts.ED - TypeORM

-Here an example to configure your server and how to create your first controller.
+Here an example project with TypeORM and Ts.ED framework.

 See [Ts.ED](https://tsed.io) project for more information.